We Will Rock You (musical): 2023

+2025

 Characters

-Galileo Figaro – The central character of the musical; a dreamer who hears strange words in his head.
+Galileo Figaro – the central character of the musical; a dreamer who hears strange words in his head.
 He is eventually revealed to be a reincarnation of Freddie Mercury.
 The character's name is a reference to the lyrics in the Queen song "Bohemian Rhapsody".

-Scaramouche – A sarcastic, cynical character and Galileo's love interest.
+Scaramouche – a sarcastic, cynical character and Galileo's love interest.
 In the finale she shows talent playing the electric guitar, and Galileo declares that she is a reincarnation of Brian May, only this time "he's a babe".
 The character's name is a reference to the lyrics in the Queen song "Bohemian Rhapsody".

-Killer Queen – The villain of the musical, she rules over iPlanet with an iron fist.
+Killer Queen – the villain of the musical, she rules over iPlanet with an iron fist.
 The character's name is a reference to the Queen song "Killer Queen".

-Brit (alternately Paris, Duff, Vic and J.B.) – Brit, short for Britney Spears, is the main male Bohemian rebel.
+Brit (alternatively Paris, Duff, Vic and J.B.) – Brit, short for Britney Spears, is the main male Bohemian rebel.
 In other productions, his name is either Paris (short for Paris Hilton), Duff (short for Hilary Duff), Vic (short for Victoria Beckham) or J.B. (short for Jeanette Biedermann).

-Meat (alternately Oz, Ozzy) – Meat, short for Meat Loaf, is the main female Bohemian.
+Meat (alternatively Oz, Ozzy) – Meat, short for Meat Loaf, is the main female Bohemian.
 In some productions, the character is named Oz after Ozzy Osbourne.

 Commander Khashoggi – Killer Queen's second-in-command, he is head of Globalsoft's police and carries out Killer Queen's dirty work.
 The character's name is a reference to the Queen song "Khashoggi's Ship" (which is about the real life Saudi arms dealer Adnan Khashoggi).